 People should always focus on taking their medications as prescribed and communicate with their providers whenever unwanted side effects or issues develop.
 Open communication with mental health providers is essential.

-8 Tips to Overcome Fear of Spiders
+9 Tips to Overcome Fear of Spiders

 For some people, overcoming the fear of spiders can be accomplished in an afternoon, but for others with arachnophobia, it takes a coordinated effort from a team of mental health professionals.
 Along the way, there are plenty of lifestyle changes one can make to diminish their spider fears, including getting restful sleep, plenty of exercise, and eating healthy foods.

-1. Understand the triggers and symptoms.
+1. Understand the Triggers & Symptoms

 Many people quickly recognize their trigger and anxious symptoms as being related to spiders, but others may not understand the connection.
 They may think their symptoms are unrelated or random, which only results in confusion and a lack of focus on problem solving.

-2. Decreasing overall stress.
+2. Decreasing Overall Stress

 Panic attacks, phobias, anxiety, and stress are all interrelated.
 If you want to manage your fear of spiders, you’ll have to reduce your overall stress.
 Take a brief inventory of daily stressors to see what can be avoided or changed.
 Lower stress makes arachnophobia less severe and easier to manage.

-3. Increase overall relaxation.
+3. Increase Overall Relaxation

 There is only so much stress a person can reduce, so increasing relaxation will be essential.
 You can increase relaxation learning and practice techniques like autogenic training, progressive muscle relaxation, guided imagery, meditation, and deep breathing.